KevinRaleie-dev/video-chat/README.md

 # video-chat
-Video chat stream with Express.js, Socket.io and Typescript
+Video chat stream with Express, Socket.io and Typescript

 if you have node/npm installed run:
   - `npm start` to start the dev server